NCTA Teaching East Asian Literature in the High School Workshop

 - Set of Chinese, Japanese, and Korean literary works (to be mailed prior to workshop)

-- Free housing and one meal a day
+- Free housing and a minimum of one meal a day

 - Certificate of completion

 - $300 grant for purchasing East Asian literature for classroom use (upon completion of requirements)

 If I choose to take the workshop for credit, will I receive a grade?